qdu-bioinfo/parallel-meta-suite/README.md

 Usually, servers need remote login (e.g. via SSH) and only provide command-based terminal.  in the local computer to generate the command.

 a.
-Download GUI configuration guild folder ($ParallelMETA/PMS-Config/) from the remote server, and open **"index.html"** in the folder by a web browser
+Download GUI configuration guide folder ($ParallelMETA/PMS-Config/) from the remote server, and open **"index.html"** in the folder by a web browser

 b.
 Generate the command in the local computer as well as [local GUI Configuration](#local-gui-configuration)